hapax/hapax.github.io/assets/psychology-time.md

 If we are physicalists about sensation, then those brain states are *always* accompanied by sensations.
 The brain states always feel.
+Four-dimensionalism therefore suggests an extreme version of Nietzsche's doctrine of eternal recurrence: we are, and will always, live all moments of our life simultaneously, but with the impression of "nowness" and temporal succession by virtue of the physical properties brain states.

 But "always feeling" does not mean "feeling always".
 We should not confuse the properties of the time slices with